Sue Rankin

 Susan Ruth Rankin (born 1956) is an American academic specializing in higher education policy and queer studies.
 She was a member of the faculty and administration at Pennsylvania State University from 1979 to 2013.
-Rankin is recognized as a prominent figure in the LGBTQ sports movement and was one of the first openly lesbian NCAA Division I coaches.
+Rankin is part of the LGBTQ sports movement and was one of the first openly lesbian NCAA Division I coaches.

 Education

 Sue Rankin completed a B.S. in physiology, health, and physical education at the Montclair State Teachers College in 1978.
 At the Pennsylvania State University (PSU), she earned a M.S.
 (1981) in physiology with a specialization in aging and a Ph.D.
 (1994) in higher education administration with a focus in organizational theory and social justice in higher education.
 Her master's thesis was titled, A comparison of the use of Nautilus apparatus and Universal Gym Equipment for the development of strength and flexibility.
 Rankin's dissertation was titled, The Perceptions of Heterosexual Faculty and Administrators Toward Gay Men and Lesbians.
 Her doctoral thesis advisor was M. Lee Upcraft.